 Many signature loans follow installment-style repayment structures with fixed scheduled payments over time.

-Why do some borrowers prefer fixed installments?
+Why do some customers prefer fixed installments?

 Fixed installment amounts usually make budgeting and repayment planning feel more predictable.